Block (periodic table): p-block

 The p-block, with the p standing for "principal" and azimuthal quantum number 1, is on the right side of the standard periodic table and encompasses elements in groups 13 to 18.
 Their general electronic configuration is ns2 np1–6.
 Helium, though being the first element in group 18, is not included in the p-block.
 Each row of the table has a place for six p-elements except for the first row (which has none).

 This block is the only one having all three types of elements: metals, nonmetals, and metalloids.
-The p-block elements can be described on a group-by-group basis as: group 13, the icosagens; 14, the crystallogens; 15, the pnictogens; 16, the chalcogens; 17, the halogens; and 18, the helium group, composed of the noble gases (excluding helium) and oganesson.
+The p-block elements can be described on a group-by-group basis as: group 13, the triels; 14, the tetrels; 15, the pnictogens; 16, the chalcogens; 17, the halogens; and 18, the helium group, composed of the noble gases (excluding helium) and oganesson.
 Alternatively, the p-block can be described as containing post-transition metals; metalloids; reactive nonmetals including the halogens; and noble gases (excluding helium).

 The p-block elements are unified by the fact that their valence (outermost) electrons are in the p orbital.
 The p orbital consists of six lobed shapes coming from a central point at evenly spaced angles.
 The p orbital can hold a maximum of six electrons, hence there are six columns in the p-block.
 Elements in column 13, the first column of the p-block, have one p-orbital electron.
 Elements in column 14, the second column of the p-block, have two p-orbital electrons.
 The trend continues this way until column 18, which has six p-orbital electrons.

 The block is a stronghold of the octet rule in its first row, but elements in subsequent rows often display hypervalence.
 The p-block elements show variable oxidation states usually differing by multiples of two.
 The reactivity of elements in a group generally decreases downwards.
 (Helium breaks this trend in group 18 by being more reactive than neon, but since helium is actually an s-block element, the p-block portion of the trend remains intact.)

-The bonding in between metals and nonmetals depends on the electronegativity difference.
+The bonding between metals and nonmetals depends on the electronegativity difference.
 Ionicity is possible when the electronegativity difference is high enough (e.g. Li3N, NaCl, PbO).
 Metals in relatively high oxidation states tend to form covalent structures (e.g. WF6, OsO4, TiCl4, AlCl3), as do the more noble metals even in low oxidation states (e.g. AuCl, HgCl2).
 There are also some metal oxides displaying electrical (metallic) conductivity, like RuO2, ReO3, and IrO2.
-The metalloids tend to form either covalent compounds or alloys with metals.
+The metalloids tend to form either covalent compounds or alloys with metals, though even then ionicity is possible with the most electropositive metals (e.g. Mg2Si).